Tuition & Financial Aid

-Students must register in the semester in which they hold teaching assistantships (except during summer sessions providing they were registered the preceding spring semester).
+Students must register in the semester in which they hold a graduate assistantship (except during summer sessions providing they were registered the preceding spring semester).

 Teaching Assistants: (Primary means of support for first year students.)
 Teaching Assistants work under the supervision of faculty or academic staff, providing assistance to the faculty in teaching or advising students registered for specific courses.
+The assignments typically require demonstrated expertise in the course subject matter to which the student is assigned.
 Teaching Assistants may work under direct supervision of the faculty member responsible for a course or may be the instructor of record for an entire course.

 Responsibilities: will vary according to the nature of the specific position assigned and according to the department's requirements: